moto-timo/yocto-docs/documentation/kernel-dev/common.rst

 :term:`KERNEL_FEATURES`
 variable could be used to enable features specific to the kernel.
-The append file points to specific commits in the :term:`Source Directory` Git repository and the ``meta`` Git repository branches to identify the exact kernel needed to build the BSP.
+The append file points to specific commits in the :term:`OpenEmbedded-Core (OE-Core)` Git repository branches to identify the exact kernel needed to build the BSP.

 One thing missing in this particular BSP, which you will typically need when developing a BSP, is the kernel configuration file (``.config``)